 Izanami must have made a request to Tsukiyomi… or perhaps Tsukiyomi is rewarding their faith, Tomohiro didn't know, but he was grateful.
 He looked to the girls and told them to hold hands so as not to lose anyone off of the pathway.
 They walked all throughout the night and what seemed impossible was that they had somehow managed to make it to the other side in that night...
 Tsukiyomi was a god and was creating a pathway, but he could only help them overnight, so perhaps he had shortened the space between the lands because he didn't want his gift to go to waste?
 Again, Tomohiro did not claim to understand the wills of the kami.

-They rested for a majority of that day, having walked so far for the past while, it was a bit much to ask of small children, especially four year olds.
-After their well deserved rest, they awoke to the beach behind them.
+They rested for a majority of that day, having walked so far for the past while, it was a bit much to ask of small children, especially four-year-olds.
+After their well-deserved rest, they awoke to the beach behind them.
 Aimi was hugging her brother rather tightly from the amazing thing they had just done and witnessed last night.
-All three of them, at worst had a new level of faith within them and an uncommon gratefulness for their gods looking over them.
+All three of them, at worst had a new level of faith within them and uncommon gratefulness for their gods looking over them.
 A few steps over the hill of grass just beyond the beach and they stop to see a bustling existence.

-After a few moments of walking through the new place, well... several moments as it was almost awe inspiring, the trio began walking through, unsure as to what they had found themselves in.
-Hustle and bustle, busy work, and the occasionally appreciative smiles to imperial guards, the fish out of water almost felt at home here.
+After a few moments of walking through the new place, well... several moments as it was almost awe-inspiring, the trio began walking through, unsure as to what they had found themselves in.
+Hustle and bustle, busywork, and the occasionally appreciative smiles to imperial guards, the fish out of water almost felt at home here.
 It was then that they had met with whom Tomohiro believed was their saviors, as a couple stood together buying groceries with the woman in nearly exact likeness to the woman he saw in his dream.
 Tomohiro's childish glee at meeting the goddess and god in physical form was mixed with confusion again and hope, but he rushed in to hug the woman's legs.
-Despite his not having announced himself, the child was somehow expected, or at least seemed to be, because neither being was shocked by the affection he have this perfect stranger.
+Despite his not having announced himself, the child was somehow expected, or at least seemed to be, because neither being was shocked by the affection he has for these perfect strangers.